benswift/benswift.github.io/_posts/2019-09-18-xinyus-extempore-tutorials.md

 Run the code above.
 Does the compiler print anything in the log?
 What does the printed message mean?

-{% asset images/xinyu-tutorials/my-pi.png @pic alt="my-pi log view" %}
+{% include assets/picture.html file="images/xinyu-tutorials/my-pi.png" alt="my-pi log view" %}

 Now, it's time to produce a sound in Extempore!